Rupesh-Pro/covid_solution/README.md

 __The Idea__<br>
 >- The idea is to stop the transmission by prioritizing tests and hence detecting the cases quickly.<br>
 >- Data can be collected on the behalf of symptoms of COVID-19.<br>
->- Then a machine learning model is trained on the data to find out the probability of a person having the infection.<br> <br>
+>- Then a machine learning model is trained on the data to find out the probability of a person having the infection.<br>
 >- The model is then used to find out whom to test for the infection first under a limited testing capacity. <br>
 >- The same model can be used to find potential candidates for conducting random tests. <br>